nsls-ii-mx/l_bnl_compress/README.md

 This is a python program that needs Python 3 running in a Linux-like environment.
 It was created on a Debian 12 system and tested on a RHEL8 environment.
 It is not likely to work with a python version prior to 3.9.
-A suitable python with many modules upon which l_bnl_compress.py depends can e provided by use of cctbx.python from the DIALS package.
+A suitable python with many modules upon which l_bnl_compress.py depends can be provided by use of cctbx.python from the DIALS package.

 The modules upon which this program depends are: